SMITH367/InvetaryGestion/readme.md

-## This is a simple API to manipulation of a inventary gestion database
+## This is a simple API to manipulation of products database